cwkx/haxen/README.md

 dynamic Entity.hx which gets processed each frame until its body leaves the simulation region of interest.

-Base.hx can only contain ONE Entity.hx instance type which is coupled with a physical body.
+Base.hx can only contain one Entity.hx instance type which is coupled with a physical body.
 This is different to typical entity systems, such as in Unity3D, that instead build the entity model on a Transform class.
 Our approach means that all entities occupy a bounded region of physical space such that we can